djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 - analyse how being able to improve those relationships and orchestrate relationships between objects may be key to breaking the iron triangle
 - consider what might be required if unviersities are to break the iron triangle

+## Supporting literature

+Krause (2022)
+> institutional diversity will be more important than ever to meet the diverse needs of students and the labour market (np) Krause (2022, p12) goes into detail about why this is the case.
+Work that can be adapted here.

+Krause (2022) - may link to the idea that assemblages/activity systems are relationships across silos
+> To operate ecosystemically requires a boundary-spanning mindset on the part of leaders, policy makers and the broader community if we are to traverse traditional siloes

 ## Case studies

+Actual assemblage development
+- Echo360 embed mapping
+- CARs and word2Canvas
+- canvas-collections

+Theoretical/conceptual
 - I'm not a technology person
 - Consistency, confusion and constraint
 - Perspectives on design: big-up front, forward-oriented and design-in-use